Upcoming Practica

 Course Time: Wednesdays 2:30-5:00pm EST

 In this practicum students will analyze issues of transnational environmental and social rights through the lens of the UN Guiding Principles on Business and Human Rights, the "Ruggie Principles" (the protect, respect and remedy framework).
 Students will apply these principles to explore topics such as the State’s duty to ensure businesses takes steps to protect human rights and prevent human rights abuses, the corporate responsibility to respect human rights, and the need to help victims achieve remedy.
-Through their research students will propose how States and busineses can to put theory into practice.
-They will propose how States and businesss and civil society can contribute to effectively deliver on policy, procedure and standards and other mechanisms—including dialogue—that can come into play for countries and companies to effectively integrate business and human rights considerations/human rights responsibilities in the business marketplace with a focus on responsible growth.
+Through their research students will propose how States and businesses can to put theory into practice.
+They will propose how States and business and civil society can contribute to effectively deliver on policy, procedure and standards and other mechanisms—including dialogue—that can come into play for countries and companies to effectively integrate business and human rights considerations/human rights responsibilities in the business marketplace with a focus on responsible growth.

 Human Rights Due Diligence in the Seafood Industry